sharmashubham850/JsTodo/readme.md

 # JsTodo

-A Todo list app made with Javascript.
+A Todo list web app made with Javascript.